SugarSean1/Pop_the_lock_game/README.md

 Watch out, everytime the led passes the lock led, the scoring for the level will go down by one.<br />

 ## How to play
-(written for the Circuit Playground Express, originated with the cord pointing down)
+(written for the Circuit Playground Express, oriented with the cord pointing down)

 When you boot up the game it will be in an idle mode light show. <br />
 Press the left button to start the game. <br />